MicrosoftDocs/azure-docs/articles/machine-learning/known-issues/ki-compute-a10-sku-not-supported.md

 ## Solutions and workarounds

-A10 AKUs are not supported for compute instances.
-Please use a different SKU.
+A10 AKUs aren't supported for compute instances.
+Use a different SKU.

 ## Next steps